ctpconsulting/chopen-workshop-arquillian/lab06/README.md

 ### Task

-We introduced `@Prompt` annotation which can be used for the test and have two parameters.
+We introduced the `@Prompt` annotation which can be used for the test and have two parameters.

     @RunWith(Arquillian.class)
     public class FluidOuncesConverterTest {